bulletmark/mpr/README.md

 Type "mpr <command> -h" to see specific help/usage for any of the above commands.
 Some commands offer a short alias as seen in parentheses above.
-Note you can set default options in $HOME/.config/mpr.conf (e.g. for --path- to-mpremote or --mip-list-url).
+Note you can set default options in ~/.config/mpr.conf (e.g. for --path-to-mpremote or --mip-list-url).
 Use "mpr config" to conveniently change the file.
 ```

 Type `mpr <command> -h` to see specific help/usage for any